alep007/dx-hackaton/DEPLOYMENT.md

 ## Step 4: Update CORS Configuration

 After getting your frontend URL, update the backend environment variable:
-1. Go back to Railway dashboard
+1. Go back to Render dashboard
+2. Go to your web service → Environment
-2. Update the `FRONTEND_URL` environment variable with your Vercel frontend URL
+3. Update the `FRONTEND_URL` environment variable with your Vercel frontend URL
-3. Redeploy the backend
+4. Redeploy the service

 ## Step 5: Test Your Deployment